JojoBonnie/cloudywords/backend/SETUP_GUIDE.md

-# Word Cloud Generator - Developer Setup Guide
+# Cloudy Words - Developer Setup Guide

-This guide will help you set up the Word Cloud Generator project for local development.
+This guide will help you set up the Cloudy Words project for local development.

 ## Prerequisites